Randy Hultgren: Elections

-In 1998 incumbent Republican State Representative Peter Roskam of Illinois's 40th House District decided to retire in order to run for Congress.
+In 1998, incumbent Republican State Representative Peter Roskam of Illinois's 40th House District decided to retire to run for Congress.
 Hultgren ran and won unopposed.
 He won reelection to a second term unopposed in 2000.
 After redistricting, Hultgren decided to run in the newly redrawn 95th House District and defeated Democrat Dirk Enger 61%–37%.

 Committee assignments

 Hultgren was on the Death Penalty Committee and the Education Committee.

 Illinois Senate

 Elections

-In 2006 incumbent State Senator Peter Roskam of Illinois's 48th Senate District decided to retire to run for Congress again.
+In 2006, incumbent State Senator Peter Roskam of Illinois's 48th Senate District decided to retire to run for Congress again.
 Hultgren ran and won the Republican primary 60%–40% over Naperville City Councilman Dick Furstenau.
 He won the general election unopposed.
 In 2008 he won reelection to a second term unopposed.